Healthcare

 In case of a life-threatening emergency, call 112.
 Flexible Human Services also has an out-of-hours emergency phone number; someone is available 24/7 for emergencies.
 They can help you with translation and with making an appointment with the doctor's office (in case of a non-life-threatening emergency).

-What does health care cost in the Netherlands?
+What does healthcare cost in the Netherlands?

-Health Insurance
+Health insurance

 Flexible Human Services